 An accrual-basis U.S. Holder may determine the amount of income recognised with respect to an interest payment denominated in, or determined by reference to, a foreign currency in accordance with either of two methods.
 Under the first method, the amount of income accrued will be based on the average exchange rate in effect during the interest accrual period (or, with respect to an accrual period that spans two taxable years of a U.S. Holder, the part of the period within each taxable year).
 Under the second method, the U.S. Holder may elect to determine the amount of income accrued on the basis of the exchange rate in effect on the last day of the accrual period or, in the case of an accrual period that spans two taxable years, the exchange rate in effect on the last day of the part of the period within each taxable year.
-Additionally, if a payment of interest is actually received within five business days of the last day of the accrual period, the spot rate on the last day of the taxable year, an electing accrual-basis U.S. Holder may instead translate the accrued interest into U.S. dollars at the exchange rate in effect on the day of its actual receipt.
+Additionally, if a payment of interest is actually received within five business days of the taxable year, an electing accrual-basis U.S. Holder may instead translate the accrued interest into U.S. dollars at the exchange rate in effect on the day of its actual receipt.
 Any such election will apply to all debt instruments held by the U.S. Holder, and will be irrevocable without the consent of the U.S. Internal Revenue Service (the IRS).